daniel-j/novel/README.md

 ## Version

+In early November 2107 I uploaded some experimental code here, not yet documented.
+It will hopefully be tested and ready by mid-November.
+Meanwhile, unless you have need of it, stay with the stable version 1.43.

 The current stable version is 1.43, 2017/10/19.
 It is available via TeX package managers, or from CTAN.
 Note that this package is not (yet) distributed in default TeX installations.
 You have to request it.

 The *novel* class requires TeXLive 2016 or later, or recent MiKTeX.